 Treating class III obesity varies by the individual.
 Since there are many root causes of obesity, treatments differ so they can address these individually.
 Usually, treating an individual that is suffering from class III obesity involves multiple components including:

 - Drastic lifestyle changes including a healthy diet, increased physical activity, getting an adequate amount of sleep, and stress management all contribute to weight loss and weight management;

-- Multiple therapies including behavioral & psychological can assist weight loss patients with some of the root causes of obesity and provide support as they navigate through weight loss surgery or maintain a healthy weight;
+- Multiple therapies by including behavioral and psychological support, weight loss patients can address some of the root causes of obesity.
+Moreover, this support can provide assistance as they navigate through weight loss surgery or strive to maintain a healthy lifestyle.

 - Medications – sometimes, medications can be effective in helping to treat obesity.
-These medications can help decrease the appetite and the feeling of being hungry or can block the intestines from absorbing fat.;
+Furthermore, these medications can help decrease the appetite and the feeling of being hungry.
+Alternatively, they can also block the intestines from absorbing fat.

 - Support groups;